Sheep-y/Attack-Improvement-Mod/README.md

 > When set to true, show mech and vehicle tonnage in selection and target panel.
 >
 > Duplicates with Extended Information, but AIM override it and use a shorter form for mechs to fit in heat and stability numbers.
 Default false because the short form can overwhelm inexperienced players.

+**Show Ammo In Tooltip**

+> Setting: `ShowAmmoInTooltip`  (true/false, default true)<br>
+> Setting: `ShowEnemyAmmoInTooltip`  (true/false, default false)<br>
+>
+> When set to true, show ammo count in the list of components when you mouseover a location on the paper doll.
+>
+> The main purpose is to allow you to see the state of each ammo bin and tell whether they are at risk of exploding.

 **Fix Multi-Target Back Out**